epccs/MacGyver/Manager/Adc/README.md

 pwr_i_callibraion   FLOAT       33,2,0x39,0x96,0x96,0x96        33,2,0x39,0x96,0x96,0x96
 pwr_v_callibraion   FLOAT       33,3,0x3B,0xEA,0x88,0x1A        33,3,0x3B,0xEA,0x88,0x1A
 ```

+alt_i will cause the manager to send the channel ADC reading back to the application.
+The application makes the original request as a client and the manager as a server; then the manager becomes the client (master) and the application the server (slave) to respond.
+Most people are probably not using multi-master; I am just exploring it.

 The ref_extern_vdd value should be used when VREF_REFSEL_VDD_gc is selected.
 The DACREF0..2 can be connected to positive ADC input to directly measure the 1V024, 2V048, and 4V096 referances that go to the DAC.
 I am ignoring the 2V5 referance for now.